thethunderturner/filament/docs/01-introduction/02-installation.md

         Existing Laravel projects

         <span slot="description">
-            If you have an existing Laravel project, you can still install Filament, but should do so manually to avoid breaking any existing functionality.
+            If you have an existing Laravel project, you can still install Filament, but should do so manually to preserve your existing functionality.
         </span>
     </RadioGroupOption>
 </RadioGroup>

 <div x-show="laravelProject === 'new'" x-cloak>

-To quickly get started with Filament in a new Laravel project, run the following commands to install [Livewire](https://livewire.laravel.com), [Alpine.js](https://alpinejs.dev), and [Tailwind CSS](https://tailwindcss.com):
+To quickly set up Filament in a new Laravel project, run the following commands to install [Livewire](https://livewire.laravel.com), [Alpine.js](https://alpinejs.dev), and [Tailwind CSS](https://tailwindcss.com):

-> Since these commands will overwrite existing files in your application, only run this in a new Laravel project!
+> Warning: These commands will overwrite existing files in your application.
+Only run them in a new Laravel project!

 Run the following command to install the Filament frontend assets: